pandas-dev/pandas/doc/source/user_guide/groupby.rst

         :meth:`~.DataFrameGroupBy.shift`;Shift values up or down within each group

-In addition, passing any built-in aggregation method as a string to :meth:`~.DataFrameGroupBy.transform` (see below) will broadcast the result across the group, producing a transformed result.
+In addition, passing any built-in aggregation method as a string to :meth:`~.DataFrameGroupBy.transform` (see the next section) will broadcast the result across the group, producing a transformed result.
 If the aggregation method is Cython-optimized, this will be performant as well.

 .. _groupby.transformation.transform: